solidi/learning-notes/interviews/contribution-list.md

 - Lead transition of two teams to one team with optimization of software delivery.
 - Lead effort of numerous RCA's and improved cultue of response and learning.
 - Took training course on license to interviewing interviewees.
-- Set up interview loop with docs and team buy in on yes/no's
+- Set up interview loop with docs and team buy in on yes/no's.
+- Refined the teams mission, and aligned on priorities and delivery.
+- Sucsessfully offered and hired three engineers in one week with onboarding.

 ## Transitions and Eras
 Transitions: 2005, 2009, 2010, 2011, 2013, 2014, 2015, 2018, 2019, 2020